 Engineer Intern (EI) & Professional Engineer (PE) – Qualifications

 The Board issues and maintains licenses for Engineer Interns (EI) and Professional Engineers (PE).
-For applications which require Board review, (all PE original and some PE Comity and EI applications) licensure is decided during the next Board meeting.
-Meetings are held in January, March, May, July, September and November.
+All PE original – and some PE Comity and EI – applications require Board Member review and the licensure decision to be made during the next Board meeting.
+Meetings are held in January, March, May, July, September, and November.

 What follows is general information on how to obtain each type of engineering license.
 The Board has precise education/experience requirements which are outlined in Article 8.
 Please review these carefully.
-Additional information may be found in the Board’s Rules by clicking “Rules/Laws/Standards” on the navigation bar above.
+Additional information may be found in Article 8 of the Board’s Rules by clicking “Rules/Laws/Standards” on the navigation bar above.

 Engineer Intern (EI)

 Qualifications (Article 8.B of the Rules) – Apply for a License ONLINE, submit your $50 application fee, and meet the qualifications by supplying:

 - Proof of graduation from an Engineering Accreditation Commission of ABET (EAC of ABET) approved, or equivalent, engineering curriculum; AND